tbenoit6283/skillet-ACI-A-P/README.md

 ## Support Policy

 Have been tested with a single instance of panorama 8.1.X but should work as well with 9.0.X release.
-Works with APC 3.2 and higher releases.
+Works with APIC 3.2 and higher releases.

 The code and templates in the repo are released under an as-is, best effort, support policy.
 These scripts should be seen as community supported and